ishah6/Marketing-Enterprise-Data-Modeling/README.md

 # Enterprise-Data-Modeling-Project
-How to enhance customer loyalty/retention through an E-commerce marketing strategy?
+How to enhance NIKE's customer loyalty/retention through an E-commerce marketing strategy?
 Designing database schema using Relational Schema &amp; Entity-Relationship Diagram; Querying with SQL